arnavxkohli/SRA/README.md

   -s, --save_output     Save output to files
   -r, --run {tabu,lcl,both}
-                        Select which algorithm to run: tabu, lcl, or both
+                        Select which algorithm to run: tabu, lcl, or both -p, --plot            Plot the results
 ```

 When saving the result of the least cost rule schedule, the output will be saved in `out/lcl_schedule.txt`.
 When saving the result of the tabu search schedule, the output will be saved in `out/tabu_schedule.txt`.
 If `-s` is not set, the output will be printed to the console.
 To test the code without using the provided initial schedule, use the `-n` flag.

+The `-p` flag plots the results of the varying `tolerance` and `tabu list length` on the best tardiness sum.
+This flag does nothing if `-r` is set to `lcl`.